mikemey01/Markets/README.md

 # Process
 A more detailed process document with code outline to come later.

-The idea is trade assumptions are created ahead of time so when opening trade conditions are met, an order can be opened quickly.
+The idea is this: trade assumptions are created ahead of time so when good opening trade conditions are met, an order can be opened quickly.
 When closing conditions are met, the trade can be closed equally quickly.
 The above assumptions outline the default contracts that will be traded, these can and should be adjusted to fit your needs.

 There are two phases the app works through.
 Phase one consists mainly of analyzing the current symbol technical indicators and wait for an appropriate time to enter a trade.
 When that time comes, the analysis loop stops, instantiates the trade object and creates the opening trade.
 If the trade is opened successfully phase two begins.
 Phase two analyzes the current conditions against the open trade.
 When conditions are met (good or bad) the phase two analysis loop stops and the closing trade is executed.